 - The consumer is not required to make a request for replacement or restitution

-- The consumer is only required to prove the repair facility a reasonable opportunity to repair
+- The consumer is only required to provide the repair facility a reasonable opportunity to repair

 - The consumer making a claim under the Lemon Law is not required to reject or revoke acceptance within a reasonable period of time, nor at any time at all

-- The automaker has an affirmative to offer replacement or reimbursement to the customer for a qualifying vehicle
+- The automaker has an affirmative to offer replacement or reimbursement to the consumer for a qualifying vehicle

 - The automaker is not required to be clairvoyant about its defect cars